andreasmang/claire/README.md

 * Do you use an *intel compiler*?
 Set `USEINTEL` in the [makefile](makefile) to `yes` or `no`.
 * Are you using *Intel MPI*?
 Set `USEINTELMPI` in the [makefile](makefile) to `yes` or `no`.

-To build the binary, in the *top level directory* of the code, do
+In the *top level directory* of the code, do

 ```bash
 make -j